C2DH/ranketwo/_assignments/archival-digital-turn/05-paper-digital-archives.en.md

 layout: assignment
 unit: archival-digital-turn
 lang: en
-title: The Western European Union goes digital:analyzing the documents of the 'Sleeping Beauty'
+title: The Western European Union; analyzing the digital documents of the 'Sleeping Beauty'
 cover:
 tags:
   -  compare data in paper and digital form